 - Improved opportunities for collaborations, interactions and collegiality

-The Interdisciplinary Program also administers two courses that are required of all students enrolled in the School of Graduate Studies: INTER 200: Professionalism in Science I, INTER 220: Ethics in Biomedical Sciences, INTER 240: Professionalism in Science II, INTER 260: Responsible Conduct of Research I, and INTER 280: Responsible Conduct of Research II.
+The Interdisciplinary Program also administers five courses that are required of all students enrolled in the School of Graduate Studies: INTER 200: Professionalism in Science I, INTER 220: Ethics in Biomedical Sciences, INTER 240: Professionalism in Science II, INTER 260: Responsible Conduct of Research I, and INTER 280: Responsible Conduct of Research II.

 For more information, please contact Angela Amedee, PhD (firstname.lastname@example.org), Interim Dean of the School of Graduate Studies.